cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 __ https://docs.readthedocs.io/en/stable/webhooks.html

-Read the Docs automatically starts building your documentation, and will continue to do so when you push to master or make a release.
+Read the Docs automatically starts building your documentation, and will continue to do so when you push to the default branch or make a release.
 Your documentation now has a public URL like this:

    *https://<project>.readthedocs.io/*